KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Online Purchase.

-The most interesting thing about KYC on blockchain is that after initial user identification, subsequent checks can be reduced to a simple demonstration of a digital ID card.
-This card can be used by analogy with a passport or driver’s license: required, shown and continued.
+The most interesting thing about KYC on the blockchain is that after primary identification of users, all further checks can be reduced to a simple demonstration of a digital ID card.
+It is possible to use such a card by analogy with a passport or driver’s license: required, shown and continued.
 Only the reliability and security of such a card will be much higher.

 5 KYC cases on the blockchain

-The KYC procedure (in “know your customer”) obliges all financial institutions, including cryptocurrency exchanges, to identify and verify the identity of each customer.
-And it is necessary to do this before it can carry out financial transactions.
-This protects companies from the risk of working with fraudsters and terrorists and ensures the security of clients’ assets.
-Once it was only the internal policies of each company, but for about 5 years KYC has established itself as a clear legal practice.
+The KYC procedure – in “know your customer” – binds all financial institutions, including exchanges of cryptocurrencies, to identify and verify the identity of each of their customers.
+And it needs to be performed prior to allowing the company to perform financial operations.
+In such a way, it secures companies from fraudsters and terrorists, securing the clients’ assets.
+Once it was only the internal policy of every company, but for about 5 years, KYC has been a clear legal practice.

-Simply stating the data would not be enough.
-The phone number must be confirmed with a one-time code from SMS, passport data – photos of documents and selfies with them, the address of accommodation – for example, a utility bill.
+It is not enough just to declare the data.
+The phone is to be verified with an SMS one-time code, passport data-photos of documents and selfies with them, the address of accommodation-for example, a utility bill.

-And the more money you want to put on the stock exchange, the more information may be required.
-As a rule, there is a basic level of KYC, which allows you to perform all major operations, as well as advanced levels that you need to pass if you want to stock very, very large sums.
+And the more money you want to put on the stock exchange, the more information can be required.
+There is usually the basic level of KYC that permits all major operations and then advanced ones, which you need to pass if you want to stock very, very large sums.
 For example, we have 4 verification levels on FREE2EX.
-At the same time, for 90% of clients it is enough to pass all verification only until the second.
+At the same time, for 90% of clients, it’s enough to pass all verifications only up to the second one.

-Unfortunately, some users believe that full verification is a violation of the anonymity principle in blockchain technology.
-But, in fact, KYC is an indicator that a crypto exchange provides a safe space for all to conduct transactions.
+Unfortunately, some users believe that full verification is a violation of the anonymity principle of blockchain technology.
+But in fact, it’s indicative that KYC maintains safe space for all to conduct the transaction.

 AML – Anti-Money Laundering

-Now consider the following abbreviation;) From the name everyone has already understood that it is a fight against money laundering.
-The concept of anti-money laundering was formally developed after the establishment of the Financial Action Task Force, FATF, in 1989.
+Now consider the following abbreviation;) From the name, everybody has already understood that it is a fight against money laundering.
+The concept of anti-money laundering has only been theoretically developed following the creation of the Financial Action Task Force, FATF, in 1989.
 The full title is entitled “Countering the laundering of proceeds of crime, the financing of terrorism and the financing of weapons of mass destruction”.

-Blockchain network transparency is the ability for users to track the history of any cryptocurrency transaction.
-Although this information is publicly available, it does not identify the owners of cryptographic wallets and the reason for the transfer.
-But any transaction can be associated with such illegal activities as terrorism, phishing or ransom.
-Satoshi clearly developed Bitcoin exclusively for good purposes.
+Transparency of the blockchain network lets any user track any possible kind of cryptocurrency transaction.
+That kind of information is publicly available, though without the possibility to identify owners of crypto wallets and the motivation for the transfer.
+However, any kind of transfer can be connected with such illegal activities as terrorism, phishing, or ransom.
+Obviously, Satoshi created Bitcoin for exclusively good purposes.
 But, like many other great developments, the crypt is not immune to criminal use.
 Therefore, buying the crypt “hand” we will never know whether these hands were “clean”.

 And just to identify the proceeds of crime, cryptocurrency implements the AML policy (prevention of money laundering).
 It includes a broader range of measures than the LCCs: